miqdadfwz/eslint-plugin-loadable-component/docs/rules/no-other-loadable-identifier.md

 const OtherComponent = load(() => import('./OtherComponent'));
 ```

-The load function is not detected, you have to name it "loadable".
+The load function is not detected by `@loadable/babel-plugin`, you have to name it "loadable".

 ```js
 import loadable from '@loadable/component';